 What is speech-to-text?

-Speech-to-text from the Speech service, also known as speech-to-text, enables real-time transcription of audio streams into text that your applications, tools, or devices can consume, display, and take action on as command input.
-This service is powered by the same recognition technology that Microsoft uses for Cortana and Office products, and works seamlessly with the translation and text-to-speech.
+Speech-to-text from the Speech service, also known as speech recognition, enables real-time transcription of audio streams into text.
+Your applications, tools, or devices can consume, display, and take action on this text as command input.
+This service is powered by the same recognition technology that Microsoft uses for Cortana and Office products.
+It seamlessly works with the translation and text-to-speech service offerings.
 For a full list of available speech-to-text languages, see supported languages.

-By default, the speech-to-text service uses the Universal language model.
+The speech-to-text service defaults to using the Universal language model.
 This model was trained using Microsoft-owned data and is deployed in the cloud.
 It's optimal for conversational and dictation scenarios.
-If you are using speech-to-text for recognition and transcription in a unique environment, you can create and train custom acoustic, language, and pronunciation models to address ambient noise or industry-specific vocabulary.
+When using speech-to-text for recognition and transcription in a unique environment, you can create and train custom acoustic, language, and pronunciation models.
+Customization is helpful for addressing ambient noise or industry-specific vocabulary.